Atlas975/Notes/MachineLearning/Regression/Linear_regression.md

 $$\beta=\text{model coefficients}$$
 $$\epsilon=\text{error term}$$

 ![[Pasted image 20240412180359.png|350|350]]
-## Linear regression error term
-- represents the difference between the observed values and the values predicted by the model

 ## Linear regression steps
 1. Initialisation (all model coefficients $\beta$ set to 0)